El Castillo, Texas: Demographics

+El Castillo along with 5 other census designated places (Alto Bonito Heights, El Socio, Eugenio Saenz, Olmito and Olmito, and Valle Vista) was formed prior to the 2010 U.S. census from parts of La Victoria CDP.

+2020 census

+2010 census

 According to the 2010 US Census, there were 188 people residing in El Castillo.
 The density was 2,686 inhabitants/km2.
 Populated for 188 inhabitants, El Castillo was composed of the 76.06% white, the 22.87% of other races and the 1.06% belonged to two or more races.
 Of the total population, 100% were Hispanic and Latino of any race.